risoms/mdl/docs/source/index.rst

 		<div class="row">
 			<div class="col-md-6">

-mdl-R33, an extensive library for the exploration, visualization, and analysis of eyetracking data.
+mdl, an extensive library for the exploration, visualization, and analysis of eyetracking data.
 This library was created at the `Institute for Mental Health Research <http://mdl.psy.utexas.edu/>`_, at `the University of Texas at Austin <http://www.utexas.edu/>`_ by `Semeon Risom <https://semeon.io>`_.